 When forest fire swept through this small northern Alberta city in May, Samaritan’s Purse staff and volunteers took one of our Disaster Relief Units to bring help and hope to the devastated community.

 Flooding in New Brunswick (2010)

-When flooding affected the residents of Zeeland, Samaritan’s Purse sent a Disaster Response Unit to assist local volunteers with the clean-up.
+When flooding affected the residents of Zeeland, Samaritan’s Purse sent a Disaster Relief Unit to assist local volunteers with the clean-up.